-RHI Inquiry Team Recommendation DoF's status of recommendation by September 2021 Action taken to implement recommendation by September 2021 Further planned action to implement recommendation 2022 NIAO Assessment of the extent to which the recommendation has been implemented, or will be implemented by planned action DoF's status of recommendation by March 2024 Action taken to implement recommendation by March 2024 Further planned action to implement recommendation Supporting evidence Auditor's assessment of evidence 2024 NIAO Assessment of the extent to which the recommendation has been implemented, or will be implemented by the planned action delivery of the project.
-Such boards, in appropriate circumstances, can benefit greatly from the inclusion of individuals external to the Northern Ireland Civil Service, preferably with experience / expertise in the project subject matter. to be balanced against issues of commercial sensitivity and potential conflicts of interest.
-DoF also told us that SROs are responsible for ensuring that they have the expertise they need to ensure successful project delivery, as reinforced in DAO (DoF) 02/20 and DAO (DoF) 06/21.
-Access to this can come in a variety of ways, such as formal consultation, consultancy, GatewayTM and through overarching boards such as the Procurement Board or ALB Boards.
-Further planned action: The formal appointment process for programme and project SROs will be amended to ensure that SROs are aware of the benefits of external input to project boards, as appropriate, during the project lifecycle.
-The departmental Portfolio, Programme or Project offices can also record nomination of external members when the project board members are being appointed.
-"SROs must secure the necessary staff with the appropriate skills and experience".
+RHI Inquiry Team Recommendatio Action taken to implement recommendation by September 2021 Further planned action to implement recommendation 2022 NIAO Assessment of the extent to which the recommendation has been implemented, or will be implemented by planned action DoF's status of recommendation by March 2024 Action taken to implement recommendation by March 2024 Further planned action to implement recommendation Supporting evidence Auditor's assessment of evidence 2024 NIAO Assessment of the extent to which the recommendation has been implemented, or will be implemented by the planned action delivery of the project.
+Such boards, in appropriate circumstances, can benefit greatly from the inclusion of individuals external to the Northern Ireland Civil Service, preferably with experience / expertise in the project subject matter. project delivery, as reinforced in DAO (DoF) 02/20 and DAO (DoF) 06/21.
+Access to this addressed" while stating that "SROs must secure the necessary staff with the appropriate skills and experience".
 Where external professional or other specialist external resources may be required, SIB should be engaged at an early stage of the project or programme to identify the availability of appropriate resources.
 A revised SRO Appointment template is attached to the revised DAO (DoF) 02/20.
 The SRO appointment letter reminds the appointee to take account of the guidance on programme and project resourcing, including the acquisition of external expertise, as set out in DAO (DoF) 02/20.
 In addition, SROs are advised that a senior representative of the suppliers or delivery agents can be invited to the Project Board to provide their perspective and expertise. and expertise which may include expertise from SIB or other external sources.
 The current SRO Appointment template for use is attached to the DAO (DoF) 05/23.
 In addition, it recommends that the Programme/Project Board has external representation (for example, an official from another jurisdiction with experience in this area) who can share lessons learned and provide a challenge function.
 DoF also told us that the data around the composition of project boards is not collected by its Commercial Delivery Group.
 However, it did confirm that the one High Risk Programme in DoF (Integr8) does have an external member on the Programme Board, who works in the public sector in another jurisdiction and is involved in the implementation of a HR/Finance system and therefore well-placed to provide advice and pass on lessons learned.
 Auditor's assessment of the supporting evidence provided: